mangohero1985/coursera_dl/README.md

               | beta_RMSprop    | 0.999         |
               | epsilon         | $e^{-8}$      |
      - Learning rate decay:
-       + there are many ways can adjust learning rate on line:
+       + There are many ways can adjust learning rate on line:
-         * exponentially decay
+         * Exponentially decay
-         * stair decay
+         * Stair decay
-         * square root decay
+         * Square root decay
          * and so on...
      - Fundamental concept and experience:
        + **Iteration**: using data to update parameter one time that calls 1 iteration